Field of activity

 During her time with the Data Protection Authority, she also successfully completed her bachelor's degree in business law and the basic training of the general administrative service (in accordance with the basic training regulation of the Federal Chancellery).

-Christina Maria Schwaiger regularly gives lectures in the field of data protection law and writes scientific articles in the same field.
+Christina Maria Schwaiger regularly gives lectures in the field of data protection law and writes scholarly articles in the same field.
 She also lectures the postgraduate course "Data Protection and Privacy" at the Danube University Krems.